SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 ```

 {% hint style="info" %}
-Note: Topics associated with models used inside the pipeline are not deleted unless the corresponding models are also unloaded and the `cleanTopicsOnDelete` flag was set to `true` in their specification.
+Note: Topics linked to models within a pipeline are not deleted unless those models are explicitly unloaded and their specifications have `cleanTopicsOnDelete` set to true.
 {% endhint %}